-- Behavioural incidents - Permanent exclusions and fixed period suspensions - Use of off-site directions - Incidents of physical restraint, searching, screening and confiscation - Perceptions and experiences of the school behaviour culture for staff, pupils, governors, and other stakeholders
+- Behavioural incidents - Attendance, permanent exclusions and suspensions - Use of pupil support units and off-site directions - Incidents of searching, screening and confiscation - Perceptions and experiences of the school behaviour culture for staff, pupils, governors, and other stakeholders

 The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any trends or disparities between groups of pupils are identified, the school will review its policies to tackle them.

 This behaviour policy will be reviewed by the Headteacher and Pastoral and Ethos committee at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data.

-25. Links with other policies
+22 Links with other policies